Skip to Content

 A Time Traveler's Perspective

-Artist Hiromi Stringer's immersive exhibition invites visitors to examine the evolution of dog breeds through the eyes of fictional character Shoei Umeyama, a Japanese scholar from the Edo period (1603-1868).
+Artist Hiromi Stringer's immersive exhibition invites visitors to examine the evolution of dog breeds through the eyes of fictional character Shoei Umeyama, a Japanese scholar from the 1850s.
 In this whimsical narrative, Umeyama travels through time to the 21st century, conducting fieldwork and sketching the diverse and intriguing dog breeds he encounters in North America and Germany.
-Upon his return to Edo-era Japan, Umeyama publishes his findings, which are collectively known as the Umeyama Reports.
+Upon his return to Japan, Umeyama publishes his drawings and findings in the Umeyama Reports, creating a comprehensive catalog of unfamiliar Western dog breeds.

 Through time-traveler Umeyama's eyes, we encounter an utter fascination with contemporary dogs—so different from those he knew in Japan during a time of government-enforced national isolation.
 His drawings frequently highlight the quirky attire and accessories the dogs sport: embellished collars, silly costumes, brightly dyed fur, and colorful strollers.
 Umeyama also draws connections between the dogs he witnesses and familiar animals, flora, clothing, toys, relics, mythical creatures, and personalities from his time.
 In one image, a long-bodied dachshund is compared to a caterpillar; in another, a bloodhound's long ears are likened to a geisha's long-sleeved furisode kimono, and the purple tongue on a mixed breed dog is compared to a purple clematis.
 These observations are humorously annotated in Japanese script, offering a glimpse into how a 19th-century scholar might make sense of our modern pets.
 We encourage gallery patrons to decode the Japanese notes by scanning each drawing using the Google Translate app, adding a fun, interactive element to the exhibition.